myparcelnl/woocommerce/readme.txt

 == Changelog ==

+= 4.4.2 (2021-07-13) =
+* Fix:age check with different scenarios
+* Fix: double export when using the bulk actions2

 = 4.4.1 (2021-07-06) =
 * Feat: Added setting to show or hide delivery date in frontend
 * Feat: Allow overriding delivery options via filter hooks